 - The use of natural contexts in field experiments counteracts testing and scenario effects.

 - By ensuring that everyone in a population has an equal chance of being chosen for a study sample, probability sampling prevents selection bias.

-- Recalibration or reprocessing also reduces selection bias in study samples by employing algorithms to alter weighting of characteristics (such as age).
+- Recalibration or reprocessing also reduces selection bias in study samples by employing algorithms to alter the weighting of characteristics (such as age).

-For example, You conduct research on smoking sensation after one week of issues faced by the general surgeon the well-publicized results of the latest smoking and cancer studies, you might get different results than if you had done it the week before.
+For example, if You conduct research on smoking sensation after one week of issues faced by the general surgeon and the well-publicized results of the latest smoking and cancer studies, you might get different results than if you had done it the week before.